 About fifteen years ago and near the end of the Thursday night small group meetings we led at that Lutheran Church, My wife, Roslyn, took her group of women (nearly all sexual assault or abuse victims and partners of male participants) out one Saturday for an afternoon lingerie shopping trip as a means of blessing their sexualities and giving them permission to risk again.

-At the next small group meeting, I noticed that one of the participants (a husband of one of the women in Roslyn's group) appeared extremely emotional.
-Concerned, I asked him if he was doing OK and he immediately started tearing up while describing the transformative impact that lingerie shopping trip had created in both the person of his wife and their marriage.
+At the next small group meeting, I noticed that one of the participants (the husband of one of the women in Roslyn's group) appeared highly emotional.
+Concerned, I asked him if he was doing OK.
+He immediately started tearing up while describing the transformative impact that lingerie shopping trip had created in both the person of his wife and their marriage.
 He then said:

 The core of the merged Sex Counselling Calgary and Couples Counselling Calgary we offer is simply this: A commitment to providing couples something so much better than sexual addiction.
-If you're looking for quick, easy band-aids, well, they're not on offer.
-If you are looking to transform both your relationship and each of your hearts and are willing to do the work to heal all five of the above critical areas, then there is a very good chance you can not only cease addictive behaviour, you can also cease being an addict.
-That starts with what no other philosophy or religion on the planet can offer: The definitive and permanent erasure of guilt - starting with the part of it the Church inflicted.
+If you're looking for quick, easy band-aids, they're not on offer.
+If you are looking to transform your relationship and each of your hearts and are willing to do the work to heal all five of the above critical areas, then there is an excellent chance you can not only cease addictive behaviour, you can also cease being an addict.
+That starts with what no other philosophy or religion can offer: The definitive and permanent erasure of guilt - beginning with the part of it the Church inflicted.

 I promised straight talk, so, here it is...

-Real healing takes time, an integrated and wholistic approach and hard work.
+Real healing takes time, an integrated and holistic approach and hard work.

-The url of this website is made up of two words: Intimate Freedom.
+The URL of this website is made up of two words: Intimate Freedom.
 Why?
-Because it's incredibly difficult to get freedom from any addiction until the deepest needs of the heart start getting met in relationship - especially intimate relationship.
+Because it's incredibly difficult to get freedom from any addiction until the heart's deepest needs start getting met in a relationship - especially in an intimate one.
 Marriage is not a nuisance on the periphery of addiction recovery - it's the foundational centre.
-And, your primary therapist is not a Calgary Psychologist, it's actually your spouse.
+And, your primary therapist is not a Calgary Psychologist; it's actually your spouse.